Skip to content

 Yoga, Pilates, barre, indoor cycling, HIIT, rowing, hot yoga.
 Higher per-class pricing, class-package economics, instructor-led with strong personality-driven retention.
 Heavy MindBody / Mariana Tek user base.

-2–10 location studio operators, often expanding regionally.
-Per-studio P&L, consolidated reporting, shared-cost allocation, often hybrid platform (MindBody for some studios, Mariana Tek for others as systems modernize).
+Operators of 2–10 locations, often expanding regionally.
+Per-studio P&L, consolidated reporting, shared-cost allocation, often a hybrid platform (MindBody for some studios, Mariana Tek for others as systems modernize).

-OrangeTheory, F45, CycleBar, Burn Boot Camp, StretchLab, Club Pilates, Pure Barre, Stretch Zone and many others.
-Franchise compliance layer on top of fitness operations — full franchise accounting framework applies.
+OrangeTheory, F45, CycleBar, Burn Boot Camp, StretchLab, Club Pilates, Pure Barre, Stretch Zone, and many others.
+A franchise compliance layer on top of fitness operations — the full franchise accounting framework applies.

 Fitness accounting, done by an expert.